WilliamDelnington/DocumentParaphraseSummarize/README.md

 ## Acknowledgments

-- Hugging Face for pre-trained T5 models.
+- Hugging Face for pre-trained T5, BART and GPT2 models.
-- NLTK and ROUGE for NLP tools.
+- NLTK, ROUGE, BERT and BLEU for NLP tools.
-- Flask/Django for backend support.
+- Flask for backend support.

 ---